Offered by the Committee on Higher Degrees in Public Policy

 Admissions decisions are based on the excellence of the candidate’s academic record, test scores, recommendations, and a demonstrated ability and motivation to pursue research.
 Solid quantitative skills are an important part of successful applications.
 All students spend the first three years in residence.

-All applicants are required to take the GRE no later than November 15, 2012.
-Students whose native language is not English must take the Test of English as a Foreign Language (TOEFL) unless they have already completed a degree from an institution in which the language of instruction is English.
+All applicants are required to take the GRE no later than November 15, 2013.
+Students whose native language is not English must take the Test of English as a Foreign Language (TOEFL) unless they have already completed the equivalent of a US bachelor degree from an institution in which the language of instruction is English.

-Applications for admission are available online at www.gsas.harvard.edu.
+Applications for admission are available online at the GSAS Admissions website.

-Applications must be submitted to the Graduate School of Arts and Sciences not to the Harvard Kennedy School.
+Applications must be submitted to the Graduate School of Arts and Sciences no to the Harvard Kennedy School.

-For more detailed program information, consult the website maintained at the Harvard Kennedy School: www.hks.harvard.edu/degrees/phd/phd-in-public-policy.
+For more detailed program information, consult the website maintained at the Harvard Kennedy School.

 Tuition and Financial Aid

 Full tuition is charged during the first two years of study, and reduced tuition is charged in the second two years of study.
 The facilities fee is charged for any additional years in residence.
-Typical aid packages include four years of tuition plus two years of stipend.
-Students are eligible for teaching fellowships and research assistantships to help finance their studies.
-Please consult the GSAS Guide to Admission and Financial Aid for complete instructions.
+Doctoral candidates are automatically considered for merit fellowships, ranging from partial tuition alone to full tuition plus stipend.
+These fellowships are offered over a period of four years.

 Most students are also eligible for teaching fellowships, research assistantships, and loans.
 Research assistantships are available through affiliations with the Kennedy School’s research centers in science and international affairs; human rights policy; social policy; business and government; state, local and intergovernmental studies; international development; public leadership; the Hauser Center for Nonprofit Organizations; the Joint Center for Housing Studies; and the Center for Press, Politics, and Public Policy.
 While most of these centers support students after the first year, the Center for Press, Politics and Public Policy offers research support to eligible first-year students as well.